mezzio/mezzio-authentication-laminasauthentication/docs/book/intro.md

-# zend-expressive-authentication-zendauthentication
+# mezzio-authentication-laminasauthentication

-This component provides a [zend-authentication](https://docs.zendframework.com/zend-authentication) adapter for use with [zend-expressive-authentication](https://docs.zendframework.com/zend-expressive-authentication).
+This component provides a [laminas-authentication](https://docs.laminas.dev/laminas-authentication) adapter for use with [mezzio-authentication](https://docs.mezzio.dev/mezzio-authentication).

 Documentation forthcoming...